 So, Ghandi, who advised also the Jews in Germany to go nonviolent, also said, allegedly, “I wish the Palestinians choose nonviolence.”
 He didn’t say that Arabs have the right to use armed force to resist their aggressors, “[a]ccording to the accepted canons of right and wrong,” then.
 But now, after decades of conflict with Israel, as well as a global war on terror, that “law” has changed, according to Finkelstein (or rather James Crawford at Oxford)?

-Finkelstein entertains comparisons of Gaza with the Warsaw Ghetto Uprising of 1944 and Israel’s attack on Lebanon in 2006 with the Mongol army’s (two times) conquest of the 13th centuries, a racial slur.
+Finkelstein entertains comparisons of Gaza with the Warsaw Ghetto Uprising of 1944 and Israel’s attack on Lebanon in 2006 with the Mongol army’s (two times) conquest of the 13th century, a racial slur.

 Seeing the video and reading the transcript, one gets the impression that Maté completely failed to stop Finkelstein’s rants and challenge his extreme views.
 The same happened the other day when Amy Goodman interviewed Finkelstein about his new book on DemocracyNow!, when he badly distracted, ranting about the Saudi crown prince Mohammad bin Salman, who gave The New York Times’ Thomas Friedman an as ridiculous as scandalous interview in November last year, or Trump’s senior advisor and son-in-law Jared Kushner’s obvious lack of capabilities to solve the Israel-Palestinan conflict.
 That neither Amy Goodman nor Aaron Maté are willing to intercept Finkelstein’s questionable claims badly reflects not only on their hosts but on either “progessive” news organization, DemocracyNow! and TRN.
 In particular as there will be no interviews, for sure, with mainstream media for exactly that problem with Finkelstein.